Rabbi Steven Carr Reuben, Ph.D.

 In every generation and in every culture throughout the world we are called upon to reaffirm that same faith in the essential promise of God’s freedom.
 Everyone seeks to be free.
 Everyone longs for the privilege of taking that same journey even when it is difficult and challenging.

-So no matter how far any of us might travel around the world, it’s important to still remember that the story of our own people’s struggle from slavery to freedom is a universal drama that we find echoed in the truths of all people.
-Every day when we offer prayers of gratitude for the life we live we are also reaffirming our faith that one day all people everywhere will be able to tell their children, as we do each year, that once they were slaves and now they are free.
+So no matter how far any of us might travel around the world, it’s important to still remember that the story of our own people’s struggle from slavery to freedom is a universal drama and we find it echoed in the truths of all people.
+Every day when we offer prayers of gratitude for the life we live, we are also reaffirming our faith that one day all people everywhere will be able to tell their children as we do each year that once they were slaves and now they are free.

 (Check out www.rebreuben.com, www.becomingjewishbook.com and www.interfaithrabbi.com for more commentaries, articles and books by Rabbi Steven Carr Reuben).